Cooling Water Treatment of Cooling Tower (With PDF)

 pH Control in Cooling Tower

-• Important in minimizing the rate of corrosion in a heat transfer/cooling system
+• Important to minimize the rate of corrosion in a heat transfer/cooling system

 • To avoid corrosion problems, controlling the pH in an alkaline range of between 8 and 9 is important